pankajmasaye88/Ekart/Deployment-Steps-Followed-By-Me..md

 ### Configure Docker Pipeline Steps

 Use Jenkins pipeline to:

-* Build Docker Image
-* Tag Image
-* Push Image to Docker Registry

----

-### Configure Kubernetes Deployment Steps

-Jenkins will:

-1. Build Application
+1. Git Code checkout
+2. Compile the code
+3. Run unit tests
-2. Scan with SonarQube
+4. Scan with SonarQube
-3. Run OWASP Dependency Check
+5. Run OWASP Dependency Check
+6. Build the package
+7. Deploy the artifact to Nexus
-4. Build Docker Image
+8. Build Docker Image & Tag
+9. Scan Docker Image with Trivy
-5. Push Image to Registry
+10. Push Docker Image to Registry
-6. Deploy to Kubernetes Cluster
+12. Deploy to Kubernetes Cluster

 ---